What Are NFT Loyalty Program Rewards? The Rise of Digital Experiences & Customer Loyalty

 Software company Kambr gives the example of integrating an entire frequent flyer program into the metaverse.
 Many travelers are keen to access exclusive lounges before they board a plane – but what if lounge access is not limited to the airport?
 Airlines can create ‘digital lounges’ in the metaverse to incentivize customers to engage with their brand outside of traveling.

 This would be a great way for airline brands to cut back on the sustainability issues that miles-based frequent flyer loyalty programs present; customers can be incentivized to interact with a brand without taking high-emission flights.
-To find out more about sustainability and rewards in the airline industry, take a look at our guide Climate Rewards: Incentivizing Loyalty Travellers to Choose Sustainable Actions.

 A virtual airport experience in the metaverse could also integrate gamification.
 People who spend time in digital airport lounges can play games to compete for NFT rewards.
 Prizes could range from discounted flight tickets to gifts from partnered brands.
 But how do we convince people to spend time in a digital environment like a virtual airport lounge?